{{ brewPathStageLabel }} Hot water Coffee bed Brew ice {{ visualIceMarker }}

 Technical Details:

-Flash-brew math begins with the finished beverage, not the kettle pour.
-The chosen total brew ratio describes total recipe water per gram of dry coffee.
-In this calculator, total recipe water includes the hot water poured through the coffee and the brew ice that melts into the server.
-Grounds retention is then subtracted because some liquid remains in the coffee bed instead of reaching the cup.
+Flash-brew math starts from the finished beverage rather than the kettle pour.
+The total brew ratio counts every gram of recipe water, including ice that melts in the server.
+Grounds retention is then subtracted because the coffee bed keeps some liquid after drawdown.

 Formula Core:

-These relationships convert the target chilled beverage into dose, total recipe water, hot brew water, brew ice, and expected yield.
+The mass model converts target chilled yield into dose, total recipe water, hot brew water, brew ice, retained liquid, and finished yield.

 Flash brew formula symbols and meanings